Alpha Sigma Tau: History

 On November 4, 1899, eight women founded Alpha Sigma Tau's first chapter at Michigan State Normal College (now Eastern Michigan University).
 The founders were Mabel Chase, Ruth Dutcher, May Gephart, Harriet Marx, Eva O’Keefe, Adriance Rice, Helene M. Rice, and Mayene Tracy.

 The name "Alpha Sigma Tau" was chosen, and emerald green and gold were chosen for the colors.
 Alpha Sigma Tau was initially founded as an educational sorority.
 There were three other sororities at Michigan State Normal College at the time: Pi Kappa Sigma (merged into Sigma Kappa), Sigma Nu Phi (local), and Zeta Phi (local, inactive).

 Effie E. Polyhamus Lyman was selected as patroness.
 During the first year of its existence, the sorority did not display marked activity.
 The charter was received the following year, as Edith Silk, Myrtle Oram, Zoe Waldron, Grace Townley, Marie Gedding, Louise Agrell, and Mable Pitts had joined the organization and were the charter members.
 By suggestion of Mrs. Effie E. Polyhamus Lyman, Ms. Abigail Pearce, and Ms. Ada A. Norton were asked to be patronesses.

 The Beta chapter was founded in 1905 at Central Michigan University (formerly Central Michigan Normal College) in Mt.
 Pleasant, Michigan.
 Its fifth chapter, Sigma, was chartered at Buffalo State College in 1925.
 That same year.
-Alpha Sigma Tau held its first convention in Detroit, Michigan; and published the first issue of the The Anchor magazine.
+Alpha Sigma Tau held its first convention in Detroit, Michigan; and published the first issue of The Anchor magazine.

 In 1926, Alpha Sigma Tau became an initiated member of the Association of Education Sororities (AES).
 In order to be recognized, the sorority needed to hold a national convention, have five active chapters, and publish a magazine St. Louis, Missouri was chosen to be the location of the first national headquarters, in 1949 by then national president Dorothy Robinson.

 In December 1951, AES merged with the National Panhellenic Conference (NPC).
 This merger permitted Alpha Sigma Tau to begin establishing chapters at any accredited school and admit members regardless of major.

 The sorority's national philanthropy is the Women's Wellness Initiative.
 National headquarters was relocated to Birmingham, Alabama, in 1994.